The pointy-nosed blue chimaera really gets around

 Scientists call this unusual fish Hydrolagus trolli, but its common name is the pointy-nosed blue chimaera.
 First named in 2002, it is known to live in deep waters around Australia, New Zealand, and New Caledonia.
 But until the recent paper, it had not been officially identified anywhere in the Northern Hemisphere.

 Chimaeras are unusual fishes.
 Like sharks, their bodies are not stiffened by bones, but by plates and bone-like bits of cartilage.
-Like the chimaera from Greek mythology, which had a goat’s head, a serpent’s tail, and a lion’s head, chimaeras are pretty weird looking.
+Like the chimaera from Greek mythology, which had a goat’s head, a serpent’s tail, and a lion’s body, chimaeras are pretty weird looking.
 Even the common names for this group—ghost sharks, rabbitfishes, and ratfishes—sound like creatures one might see at Halloween.
 However, chimaeras are relatively common and widespread in the deep sea, with 38 known species around the world.

 In 2009, MBARI researchers worked with scientists at the California Academy of Sciences and Moss Landing Marine Laboratories (MLML) to identify a new species of ghost shark in the Gulf of California.
 Some of these same researchers had also seen ghost sharks during remotely operated vehicle (ROV) dives off Central California.
 They weren’t sure about the exact species, but they knew the fish did not look like either of the two species of ghost sharks previously identified from off the California coast.

 In a recent paper in Marine Biodiversity Records, Lundsten and his colleagues presented evidence that the unidentified ghost shark they were seeing around Monterey Bay was, in fact the same species that had previously been identified only in the Southwestern Pacific.
-The paper cited three different chimaera experts who viewed the video from MBARI ROV dives and said that they believed the fish was a “pointy-nosed blue chimaera”
+The paper cited three different chimaera experts who viewed the video from MBARI ROV dives and said that they believed the fish was a “pointy-nosed blue chimaera.”

 In their paper, researchers refer to the fish as Hydrolagus cf. trolli.
 The letters cf. indicate that the researchers believe the physical characteristics of the fish they saw closely match the official species description for Hydrolagus trolli.
 Their alternative hypothesis is that the fish in MBARI’s videos are an entirely new species of ghost shark.